railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_contract.rst

 .. note:: Project Management and analytic accounts

-	The menu :menuselection:`Project Management --> Analytic Accounts` is only available once you have installed the module :mod:`account_analytic_analysis`.
+	The menu :menuselection:`Project Management --> Financial Project Management --> Analytic Accounts` is only available once you have
+	installed the module :mod:`account_analytic_analysis`.
 	It provides various global financial and operational views of a project manager's projects.

+.. todo:: I can't find this button or the action below

 Select a project and open its analytic entries using the :guilabel:`Costs to invoice` button.
 You'll find a list of costs that can be invoiced to the client:

 * time worked,

-* expense reimbursement,
+* expenses reimbursement,

 * purchase of raw materials.